maffyoo/Culture/Principles-Practices-Behaviours.md

 > _We value the practice of test-driven development_

-If you don't write the tests first will you write them afterwards
+If you don't write the tests first will you write them afterwards?

-Produces testable code
+Produces testable code by default

 #### Pairing and Pair Programming ####